Skip to content

 A stretcher bar frame contains no glass.
 You simply stretch and fold the canvas around a wooden frame and attach it in place at the back.
 Most people opt for using staples while attaching the canvas to the frame as these ensure a taut and secure finish.

-Glueing the diamond painting to another type of canvas or board is another viable option.
+Gluing the diamond painting to another type of canvas or board is another viable option.
 It’s simple to do, find a canvas or picture board.
-Mount the diamond art canvas using a glue, and be careful to avoid any creases.
+Mount the diamond art canvas using glue, and be careful to avoid any creases.
 Leave it to dry, and it’s ready to hang.

 1. Betionol Diamond Painting Frames